jacopoMauro/dm552/haskell/ex_sheet5_io_monads.md

 ======

-Note that LYH says that you do not need to make your type an instance of `Applicative` to make an instance of `Monad`, but THIS IS NOT TRUE in recent versions of GHC this is a requirement.
+Note that LYH says that you do not need to make your type an instance of `Applicative` to make an instance of `Monad`, but THIS IS NOT TRUE - in recent versions of GHC this is a requirement!

-Monads are much like applicative functors, but they also start to make a lot more sense, in my opinion.

 Make sure you've read and followed along the example in "Walk the line" in chapter 11 which shows one way to utilize the `Maybe` monad.